sanghee1021/sanghee1021.github.io/posts/publications/publications.md

 **S Moon**, CVM Sarmento, IV Smirnova, K Lyons, Y Colgrove, SM Lai, W Liu.
 Effects of Qigong exercise on inflammatory status in people with Parkinson's disease. _(In preparation)_

+CVM Sarmento, **S Moon**, W Liu.
+Low compliance to exercise in patients with fibromyalgia: What to blame, psychological or physiological factors? _(In preparation)_

+CVM Sarmento, **S Moon**, IV Smirnova, SM Lai, M Maz, W Liu.
+The impact of qigong on immune responses due to a bout of high-intensity exercise. _(In preparation)_

 **S Moon**, HJ Song, K Kipp, VD Sharma, K Lyons, AE Akinwuntan, H Devos.
 Classification of Parkinsonism using artificial neural networks: A retrospective database study. _(In preparation)_

 VD Sharma, **S Moon**, H Devos, K Lyons, R Pahwa.
 Quantitative gait assessment of patients with essential tremor using wireless sensors. _(In preparation)_